2. MATERIAL ACCOUNTING POLICIES

 Company as a lessee

 Depreciation on leasehold land is charged over the lease period.
-Depreciation on all leasehold improvements is provided over the remaining lease period or over the useful lives of the respective fixed asset, whichever is shorter.
+Depreciation on all leasehold improvements is provided over the remaining lease period or over the useful lives of the respective property, plant and equipment, whichever is shorter.

 Government grants are recognised where there is reasonable assurance that the grant will be received, and all attached conditions will be complied with.
 When the grant relates to an expense item, it is recognised as income on a systematic basis over the periods that the related costs, for which it is intended to compensate, are expensed.
 When the grant relates to an asset, it is reduced from the carrying amount of the asset.